hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [9:54:47](#167921968790EigTP:gitter.im) <gurzgri>:
- * rebred (rebred)  To lern about the index of an item in a series, surprisingly, use `index?` í ½í¸‰ But in `foreach` it's of no use.
+ * rebred (rebred)  To lern about the index of an item in a series, surprisingly, use `index?` ğŸ˜‰ But in `foreach` it's of no use.
 For just removing values from series based on some conditions, see `remove-each`.

 [10:38:36](#167922231691yYIRx:gitter.im) <rebred (rebred)>:
 > <@gurzgri-56c25b3ae610378809c19713:gitter.im> ```Red